CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: CrossFormer

 \subsection{Cross-scale Embedding Layer (CEL)}

-Cross-scale embedding layer is used to generate input embeddings for each stage.
-Figure~\ref{fig:embedding} takes the first CEL, which is ahead of the \textit{Stage-1}, as an example.
-It receives an image as input, sampling patches using four kernels of different size.
-The strides of four kernels are kept the same so that they generate the same number of embeddings\footnote{The image will be padded if necessary}.
-As we can see in Figure~\ref{fig:embedding}, every four corresponding patches have the same center but different scales.
-These four patches will be projected and concatenated as one embedding.
-In practice, the process of sampling and projecting can be implemented through four convolutional layers.
+Cross-scale embedding layer (CEL) is leveraged to generate input embeddings for each stage.
+Figure~\ref{fig:embedding} takes the first CEL, which is ahead of \textit{Stage-1}, as an example.
+It receives an image as input, then sampling patches using four kernels of different sizes.
+The stride of four kernels is kept the same so that they generate the same number of embeddings\footnote{The image will be padded if necessary.}.
+As we can observe in Figure~\ref{fig:embedding}, every four corresponding patches have the same center but different scales, and all these four patches will be projected and concatenated as one embedding.
+In practice, the process of sampling and projecting can be fulfilled through four convolutional layers.

 For a cross-scale embedding, one problem is how to set the projected dimension of each scale.
-Considering that a large kernel is easier to induce a sizeable computational cost, we use a lower dimension for large kernels while a higher dimension for small kernels.
+The computational budget of a convolutional layer is proportional to $K^2D^2$, where $K$ and $D$ represent kernel size and input/output dimension, respectively (assuming the input dimension equals to the output dimension).
+Therefore, given the same dimension, a large kernel consumes more budget than a smaller one.
+To control the total budget of the CEL, we use a lower dimension for large kernels while a higher dimension for small kernels.
 Figure~\ref{fig:embedding} provides the specific allocation rule in its subtable, and a $128$ dimensional example is given.
 Compared with allocating the dimension equally, our scheme saves much computational cost but does not explicitly affect the model's performance.
 The cross-scale embedding layers in other stages work in a similar way.
-As shown in Figure~\ref{fig:arch}, CELs in \textit{Stage-2/3/4} use two kernels ($2 \times 2$ and $4 \times 4$).
-The strides are set as $2 \times 2$ to reduce the number of embeddings to a quarter.
+As shown in Figure~\ref{fig:arch}, CELs for \textit{Stage-2/3/4} use two different kernels ($2 \times 2$ and $4 \times 4$).
+Further, to form a pyramid structure, the strides of CELs for \textit{Stage-2/3/4} are set as $2 \times 2$ to reduce the number of embeddings to a quarter.